Selecting enterprise accounting software can be an arduous and daunting task – particularly if you don’t have much experience in that area.

 That’s why you’ll want extended support not just during – but also after – you go live with a new solution

-How does your solution improve our existing practices?
+How does your accounting software solution improve our existing practices?

 This is perhaps the most important question to ask yourself.